5roop/task6_speech/README.md

 I opted for a two pronged approach with which I find the optimal solution in case the phase space is small dimensional, but for larger problems I use a heuristic for which I cannot prove that it's optimal.
 In a few hours I will have the splits ready.

-During log inspection I had unfortunately found that the non-optimal faster algorithm could not find solutions for many of the larger files that would otherwise halt the execution
+During log inspection I had unfortunately found that the non-optimal faster algorithm could not find solutions for many of the larger files that would otherwise halt the execution.
+For these files a solution will have to be found afterwards.